 When I first started to paint, I had no idea that you could have hard edges, soft edges, and even lost edges.
 Most of my edges were hard.
 Sometimes, I made soft edges out of luck or instinct.

 What is a soft edge?
-A soft edge is when you merge two adjacent colors together, making one blend into the other.
+A soft edge is when you blend two adjacent colors, making one mix into the other.
 In contrast, a hard edge is when the division between one color shape and the other is clearly defined.